pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 spirit in
 <http://rs.tdwg.org/dwc/terms/guides/rdf/index.htm#2.5_Terms_in_the_dwciri:_namespace>,

+To the best of our knowledge, no formal definition of `dwciri:scientificName` exists in RDF.
-we couldn't actually find a formal definition in RDF, that's why we're introducing it here together with a super-property to refer to a more broader class of names.
+Therefore, it has been introduced it here together with a super-property to refer to a more broader class of names.

 **Def. (has biological name, has scientific name, has vernacular name):**.